Shade-Zepheri/Nougat/README.md

 # Nougat
-The Android notifcation drawer for iOS
+The Android Notification drawer for iOS